 “Like a motherfucker!
 But now I can say I have a 24/7 heart on!”

 Finally!
 I was able to laugh.
 I’ve always like Haley—even when Eddie claimed he didn’t.
-She has this great energy about her and is just a lot of fun.
+She has this incredible energy about her and is just a lot of fun.

 Wow!
 That shocked the shit outta me!
 “I can’t believe you just asked me that!”